kloi34/VanillaChinchilla/README.md

 This is a plugin for [Quaver](https://github.com/Quaver), the ultimate community-driven and open-source competitive rhythm game.
 The plugin provides various tools to place and edit notes quickly and efficiently when making maps in the editor.

-Here's all the planned and already implemented features of the plugin so far:
+Here's all the features of the plugin so far:

 ### Place Notes (Between Notes)
 - Place Notes By Number

-### Place Notes (Around Note)
-COMING SOON

 ### Edit Notes (General)
 - Shift Notes Up/Down